agenteo/agenteo.github.com/source/_posts/2015-04-17-ruby-on-rails-partials-are-slowing-you-down.md

   - ruby-on-rails
 ---

-When a template grows over a certain number of lines I introduce partials to break it up in shorter maintainable units--I will incrementally introduce partials in a test application and share insight on merging partials in a real application and when they slowness is a symptom of other issues.
+When a template grows over a certain number of lines I introduce partials to break it up in shorter maintainable units--in this post I will incrementally introduce partials in a test application and share findings merging partials in a real application and when their slowness is a symptom of other issues.

+**TL;DR they are slowing you down but the impact is negligible so keep using them.**

 ## A test application

 The application is a Rails 4.2 app in production mode using an in memory data model that generates 25 objects.
-I report the **response time** from production Rails logs--I did not involve database or caching to focus on partials performance and I restarted the application after each test.
+I report the **response time** from production Rails logs--I did not involve database or caching to focus on Rails's partials performance and I restarted the application after each test.
 You can find this application on [my github](https://github.com/agenteo/lab-partials-slowing-you-down).

 {% highlight ruby %}
 # app/controllers/articles_controller.rb